andreassjoberg/kettilsas-abc/appointment-booking-calendar/README.txt

 = Q: How can I center the appointment calendar into the page? =

-A: For centering the calendar open the CSS file "TDE_AppCalendar\all-css.css" in any text editor and add these CSS rules into that file:
+A: For centering the calendar add the needed styles into the "Customization area >> Add Custom Styles" (at the bottom of the page that contains the list of calendars):

     .appContainer{text-align:center;}
     .appContainer2{margin-left:auto;margin-right:auto;width:200px}